-State H_1 is economically finalized if enough validators sign a message attesting to H_1 , with the property that if both H_1 and a conflicting H_2 are finalized, then there is evidence that can be used to prove that at least $\frac{1}{2}$ of validators were malicious and therefore destroy their entire deposits.
+State $H_1$ is economically finalized if enough validators sign a message attesting to $H_1$ , with the property that if both $H_1$ and a conflicting $H_2$ are finalized, then there is evidence that can be used to prove that at least $\frac{1}{3}$ of validators were malicious and therefore destroy their entire deposits.

 Ethereum's proof of stake protocol has this property.
-In order to finalise a checkpoint (H_1) , two-thirds of the validators must have attested to it.
-To finalise a conflicting checkpoint (H_2) requires two-thirds of validators to attest to that as well.
+In order to finalise a checkpoint $(H_1)$ , two-thirds of the validators must have attested to it.
+To finalise a conflicting checkpoint $(H_2)$ requires two-thirds of validators to attest to that as well.
 Thus, at least one-third of validators must have attested to both checkpoints.
 Since individual validators sign their attestations, this is both detectable and attributable: it's easy to submit the evidence on-chain that those validators contradicted themselves, and they can be punished by the protocol.

-In the Altair implementation, if one-third of validators were to be slashed simultaneously, they would have around two-thirds of their stake burned (20 ETH each).
-The plan is to increase this later to their full stake (32 ETH each).
-At that point with, say, nine million Ether staked, the cost of reverting a finalised block would be three million of the attackers' Ether being permanently burned and the attackers being expelled from the network.
+If one-third of validators were to be slashed simultaneously, they would have their entire effective balances burned (up to 32 ETH each).
+At that point with, say, fifteen million Ether staked in total, the cost of reverting a finalised block would be five million of the attackers' Ether being permanently burned and the attackers being expelled from the network.